ilri/CLEANED-R/README.md

 Each of the CLEANED tool comes with 5 folders.

-    input data (prepared and resampled for the study areas) preparation code (codes to extract and prepare the data in input data) the CLEANED code in itself, this folder also contains the code for the Shiny interface. ouput, this is where ouputs are stored when the model is run (empty on github) a documentation folder that indicates how to install the software and a description of the variables.
+* input data (prepared and resampled for the study areas)
+* the CLEANED code in itself, this folder also contains the code for the Shiny interface.
+* ouput, this is where ouputs are stored when the model is run (empty on github)

 In addition there is a folder folder intallation and documentation containing an explantion line for line of the code, also explaining how to install the code.

 To run the code you will need the following packages : raster, shiny, shinydashboard, maptools, Rcolorbrewer, gridExtra and you will need to adjust the path to the cleaned folder in your computer, or in the shiny app code (named interface) or the user definition.

 More information about this tool http://data.ilri.org/tools/dataset/cleanedr an online shiny version is upcoming.
+Relevant documents explaining equations in the tool :

 The CLEANED tool was originated through a Gates foundation funded project.

-All officially released documents can be found on the cgspace : https://cgspace.cgiar.org/handle/10568/33745
+All officially released documents related to cleaned can be found on the cgspace : https://cgspace.cgiar.org/handle/10568/33745